Stomach ulcers (gastric ulcers) are open sores that develop on the lining of the stomach.

 Treatment will depend on what is causing the ulcer.
 Most stomach ulcers will heal in a month or two.

-Your GP will usually prescribe a medication called a proton pump inhibitor (PPI).
+Your GP will usually prescribe a medicine called a proton pump inhibitor (PPI).
 This reduces the amount of acid the stomach produces so the ulcer can heal itself.

 If an H. pylori infection causes the ulcer, your GP will prescribe antibiotics.
 This should kill the bacteria and stop the ulcer from coming back.

 If the use of NSAIDs causes the ulcer, your GP will prescribe PPIs.
-They may recommend alternative medication to NSAIDs, such as paracetamol.
+They may recommend alternative medicine to NSAIDs, such as paracetamol.

 Stomach ulcers can come back after treatment.